mafintosh/pejs/README.md

 });
 ```

-PEJS has an internal cache of parsed templates which that when you render a template
+PEJS has an internal cache of parsed templates which means that when you render a template
 twice it will only parse it once.

 It also makes sure to clear this cache if the template has changed in anyway on the disk